observablehq/plot/README.md

 * **style** - custom styles (*e.g.*, `"color: red"` or `{color: "red"}`)
 * **caption** - a figure caption, either a string or HTML element

-TODO Describe the default styles: the background is white, the max-width is 10)%, the font is system-ui, the fill is currentColor to allow the CSS color to be inherited by marks and axes.
+TODO Describe the default styles: the background is white, the max-width is 100%, the font is system-ui, the fill is currentColor to allow the CSS color to be inherited by marks and axes.

 If a *caption* is specified, then Plot.plot returns an HTML figure element instead of an SVG element.
 To specify an HTML caption, consider using the [`html` tagged template literal](http://github.com/observablehq/htl); otherwise, the specified string represents text that will be escaped as needed.

 #### Scale options

 Within a given plot, marks share the same scales.
 For example, if there are two Plot.barY marks, both sets of bars will share the same *x* and *y* scales for a consistent representation of data.
-(Plot does not currently support dual-axis charts, which are also [not advised](https://blog.datawrapper.de/dualaxis/).)
+(Plot does not currently support dual-axis charts, which are [not advised](https://blog.datawrapper.de/dualaxis/).)
 Scales’ domains are automatically inferred from associated mark channel values, while scales’ ranges similarly have suitable automatic defaults.

 Each scale’s options are specified as a nested options object within the top-level plot *options* whose name corresponds to the scale: